ARM architecture family: Historical operating systems

 The first 32-bit ARM-based personal computer, the Acorn Archimedes, was originally intended to run an ambitious operating system called ARX.
 The machines shipped with RISC OS, which was also used on later ARM-based systems from Acorn and other vendors.
 Some early Acorn machines were also able to run a Unix port called RISC iX.
-(Neither is to be confused with RISC/os, a contemporary Unix variant for the MIPS architecture.)
+(Neither is to be confused with RISC/os, a discontinued Unix variant for the MIPS architecture.)

 Embedded operating systems

 The 32-bit ARM architecture is supported by a large number of embedded and real-time operating systems, including: